 Like email and social media, blogging and social media can also have quite a symbiotic relationship.
 Social media can serve as an effective promotional vehicle for business blog content and help drive traffic to your blog, and your blog can provide fresh content that can be used to keep social media accounts updated regularly and consistently to engage and grow your business’ social audience.
 So if you’re not integrating your social and blogging efforts already, you’re missing out on a great cross-channel relationship.

 Make sure every blog post you publish includes social media sharing buttons so readers can easily share your content with their social networks.
 In addition, feature social media follow buttons on your blog so blog readers can easily follow your social media accounts.
 If your marketing team has a dedicated social media manager, make sure he/she communicates with your team’s blogging manager so your blog’s top content gets the social media face time it deserves.
-Consider automating some of your social media so blog posts automatically get published to your social accounts.

 5. SEO and Blogging